 - Throughout the year under review, there has been an ongoing process for identifying, evaluating and managing the significant risks faced by the Company, which accords with the guidance in the FRC's Guidance on Risk Management, Internal Control and Related Financial and Business Reporting.
-The process involves reports from the Company Secretary and Investment Manager on risk control and compliance, in conjunction with the Investment Manager's regular report which covers investment performance.
-In addition, the Company Secretary or Investment Manager report on the internal control environment at the Company's third party service providers.
-Internal control statements from third party service providers are also made available to the Audit Committee. - The duties relating to investment management, accounting and custody of assets are segregated and the procedures of the individual parties are designed to complement one another. - The Board is responsible for setting the overall Investment Policy and monitors the activities of the Investment Manager at its regular meetings.
-The responsibilities of the Investment Manager are included in the Investment Management Agreement between the Company and Acheron Capital.
-Acheron is authorised and regulated by the Financial Conduct Authority. - Administration and accounting duties are performed by Compagnie Euopéenne de Révision Sàrl. - Company secretarial duties are performed by an external Company Secretary, ISCA Administration Services Limited. - Authorisation and exposure limits are set by the Board.
+The process involves reports from the Company's Administrator, Cerlux, the Trustee, Professor R Edelstein, Company Secretary and Investment Manager.
+Discussions are held with each party to assess the overall operations of the Company to identify ongoing and new risks being, or likely to be faced by the Company.
+These are taken in conjunction with the Investment Manager's regular report which covers investment performance.
+In addition, the Company Secretary or Investment Manager report on the overall control environment at the Company's third-party service providers.
+Internal control statements from third party service providers are also reviewed by the Audit Committee. - The duties relating to investment management, accounting and custody of assets are segregated and the procedures of the individual parties are designed to complement one another. - The Board is responsible for setting the overall Investment Policy and monitors the activities of the Investment Manager at its regular meetings.
+The responsibilities of the Investment Manager are included in the Investment Management Agreement between the Trust and Acheron Capital.
+Acheron is authorised and regulated by the Financial Conduct Authority. - Administration and accounting duties performed by Compagnie Euopéenne de Révision Sàrl.

-· The Company clearly defines the duties and responsibilities of its agents through their contracts.
+- · Company secretarial duties are performed by an external Company Secretary, ISCA Administration Services Limited. - · Authorisation and exposure limits are set by the Board. - The Company clearly defines the duties and responsibilities of its agents through their contracts.
 The appointment of agents and advisers is conducted by the Board after consideration of the quality of parties involved; the Board monitors their on-going performance and contractual arrangements.
 The Board reviews financial information produced by the Investment Manager, Administrator and the Company Secretary on a regular basis.